Huntsville City Schools: Revitalization

 Currently, a major overhaul of the cities school facilities and curriculum is occurring.
 In 2012, a new digital curriculum was issued, giving all students laptops and increasing digital usage for teaching.
 This was done to take advantage of the growing use of computers and to help give students easy access to information and organization.
 In 2011, a $194 million five year capital plan was granted by the Alabama Board of Education to the Huntsville City School System.
 With this, the city plans to renovate and construct new facilities for many of its aging campuses.
 These include a new Blossomwood Elementary School, New Freshman Academy for Huntsville High School, construction of a new building and campus for the combination of Lee High School and New Century Technological School, construction of a new Whitesburg Elementary, Virgil I. Grissom High School (the cities largest student body), and J. O. Johnson High School.
 Renovations and consolidations for many other of the cities schools is also planned.
+Columbia High School attracted national attention in August 2026 for its football team breaking a 101-game losing streak.
+It defeated Greensboro High School 41–14.